Public sector account officers to benefit from IPSAS certification programme

 Mr Kwaning-Bosompem said the reforms had over the years been grounded in the Public Financial Management Reforms Strategy developed to serve as a National Strategic document to aid the development of the country’s Public Financial Management programmes.

-Mr Kwaning-Bosompem said the goal of the strategy was to establish efficient, transparent and accountable resource mobilisation, allocation, management and utilisation of resources to meet the country’s development agenda.
+Mr Kwaning-Bosompem said the goal of the strategy was to establish efficient, transparent and accountable resource mobilsation, allocation, management and utilisation of resources to meet the country’s development agenda.

-He said a key programme under the capacity workstream was the IPSAS Accredited Certification Programme for the public sector accounting officers, auditors and other stakeholders to enhance their capacity in the preparation, presentation and audit of accrual-basis IPSAS financial statements.
+He said a key progamme under the capacity work stream was the IPSAS Accredited Certification Programme for the public sector accounting officers, auditors and other stakeholders to enhance their capacity in the preparation, presentation and audit of accrual basis IPSAS financial statements.

 The Acting Controller and Accountant General said until 2012, Public Accounts had been prepared in compliance with General Accepted Accounting Principles and in accordance with financial laws of Ghana.